CyberSpy

 Julio Salvador Sagreras

-2017-11-28 music guitar Rob Baruch
+2017-11-28 Music Guitar Rob Baruch

-Études Someone once asked… How do you get to Carnegie Hall?
-Practice!
-Practice!
-Practice!
-Well, I think the Amtrak is a better way for me to get there at this point in my life!
 I’ve decided to spend time recording Sagreras etudes as I’m on a push to finish Book II and start Book III by March of 2018.
-Stay tuned for

 Recursion Revisited